Skip to content

 Lesson 3: One Commit Per Issue

 Every bead gets its own commit.
 No batching.
 No "fixed a few things" commits.
+This is operational infrastructure.

 When something breaks in production, git bisect needs atomic commits to find the cause.
 When a feature needs to be reverted, a clean single commit reverts cleanly.
 When you're reviewing agent output, one commit per issue lets you evaluate each unit of work independently.